-What Is A Visitation?
+What is a Visitation?

-Why Have A Public Viewing?
+Why Have a Public Visitation?

-Viewing is part of many cultural and ethnic traditions.
+A public visitation is part of many cultural and ethnic traditions.
 Many grief specialists believe that viewing aids in the grief process by helping the bereaved recognize the reality of death.
 Viewing is encouraged for children, as long as the process is explained and the activity voluntary.

-Caskets are made of either metal (bronze, copper or steel) or wood.
+Caskets are made of either metal (bronze, copper, or steel) or wood.
 Prices vary, depending on the exterior and interior materials used and the cost to construct it.
 Bronze, a semi-precious metal, is more expensive than steel.
 Mahogany, a rare hardwood, is more expensive than the readily available softwood pine.

-What Is The Purpose of Embalming and Is It Required?
+What is the Purpose of Embalming, and Is It Required?

-How Much Does A Funeral Cost?
+How Much Does a Funeral Cost?

-Is Everything Included In The Price Given To Me By The Funeral Home?
+Is Everything Included in the Price Given to me by the Funeral Home?

 All charges involving the funeral home’s services and merchandise are available from our professional staff.
 We will provide a general price list with all charges.